brunokoga/Montevideo/ultimateEquipment_dir/artifactsAndOthers/intelligentItems.md

 **Intelligence** 16; **Wisdom** 10; **Charisma** 10; **Ego** 6

-**Language** telepathy (Common and six other languages)
+**Language** telepathy (Common and six other languages

-This _ [caster's shield](magicItems/armor#_caster-s-shield) _always has one arcane scroll and knows the same arcane spells as the wielder.
+This _ [caster's shield](magicItem_dir/armor#_caster-s-shield _always has one arcane scroll and knows the same arcane spells as the wielder.
 When the spell on the scroll is cast, another scroll of a spell the wielder knows randomly manifests to replace it.
 The shield has no arcane spell failure.
-The shield can also _ [read magic](spells/readMagic#_read-magic)_.
+The shield can also _ [read magic](spell_dir/readMagic#_read-magic)_.
 It will often debate with its wielder for the most devastating course of action, but does what the wielder commands.

 **Construction Requirements**